peetdenny/Stochastic/README.md

-# Stochastic Modeling Demo using Monte Carlo prediction of Bitcoin prices
+# Stochastic Modeling of Bitcoin prices using Monte Carlo prediction

 ## Approach
 To predict today's closing price ```st```, we take the previous day's closing price ```sy``` and raise multiply it by ```e^r```